JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 See :gist:`198015`

 Without the raw string, specified by the preceding ``r`` in our pattern, the
-|RegEx| parser is actually looking for a literal ``[`` where we've intended
+|RegEx| parser is actually looking for a literal ``[`` where we’ve intended
 to use the ``[`` as the start of a character set.

 .. note::
-   There is another important point here too as the example above uses character ranges, just as Rob's original did.
+   There is another important point here too as the example above uses character ranges, just as Rob’s original did.
 As in most |RegEx| engines Python has inbuilt support for certain character classes, and they are often more functional than the simple character ranges.
-The big win with Python's character classes is that they can be locale and/or Unicode aware by specifying the LOCALE_ or UNICODE_ flags.
+The big win with Python’s character classes is that they can be locale and/or Unicode aware by specifying the LOCALE_ or UNICODE_ flags.

 These types of string escaping problems are common, and as your |RegEx|